Victorians love their sport.

 Victorians are involved in sport in many different capacities.
 Positive and appropriate actions and behaviours of each and every one of these individuals is essential to ensuring safe, fair and inclusive sporting environments.

-There is no place in sport for bad behaviour, violence, cheating or intimidation.
+There is simply no place for abuse, violence, cheating or any kind of bad behaviour in sport.

 At the heart of the Fair Play Code are the five principles: